pablomat/pulsar-ui/README.md

-# Pulsar
+# Pulsar-UI
-> Pulsar is the Vue.js web interface for the European Financial Transparency Gateway (EFTG) first Pan-European Blockchain.
-Currently serving the OAM and Investor pages
+> Pulsar-UI is a Vue.js web interface for interacting with the Pulsar Blockchain.

+This repository contains all the changes to support the European Financial Transparency Gateway (EFTG) pilot, the first pan-European Blockchain.
+Currently serving the OAM and Investor pages.

 ## Installation